-Located in San Diego, Cabrillo Point Academy is a tuition-free, public charter school serving transitional kindergarten through 12th-grade students.
-Of our approximately 4,283 students, 34% are eligible for free/reduced lunch, 2% are English Learners, and less than 1% live in foster care.
-Our unduplicated priority group percentage is 35%.
-About 9% of our students have exceptional learning needs.
-Further, 54% of our students are White, 28% are Hispanic or Latino, 8% are Two or More Races, 6% are Asian, 1% are Filipino, and 1% are Black or African-American.
+Located in San Diego, Pacific Coast Academy is a tuition-free, public charter school serving transitional kindergarten through 12th-grade students.
+Of our approximately 4,200 students, 39% are eligible for free/reduced lunch, 3% are English Learners, and less than 1% live in foster care.
+Our unduplicated priority group percentage is 39%.
+About 10% of our students have exceptional learning needs.
+Further, 52% of our students are White, 28% are Hispanic or Latino, 9% are Two or More Races, 2% are Black or African-American, and 3% are Asian.

-As a non-classroom-based independent study charter school, we pride ourselves on offering our students flexible, personalized learning experiences.
+As a non-classroom-based independent study charter school, we pride ourselves in offering our students flexible, personalized learning experiences.
 Our platform has facilitated minimal interruption to our educational program during the recent COVID-related restrictions.
 We assign each family an appropriately credentialed home school teacher (HST).
 HSTs collaborate with families to create an individual education plan that best suits student learning needs and interests, including online and in-person courses.
 HSTs also facilitate, guide, and monitor educational and emotional support as needed, similar to what a case manager teacher does within an exceptional needs education environment.
 HSTs analyze academic progress with students and families during regularly scheduled meetings and schedule additional support as needed.
 The role of our HSTs is essential.
 Research demonstrates that establishing a meaningful relationship with at least one staff member fosters a sense of belonging among students that helps them overcome various risk factors in their lives, including exposure to trauma, poverty, or foster care and those learning English.